-If your summer plans involve sharing your vacation with another couple, or their entire family, a little advanced planning will help to ensure that your friendship remains intact, long after your plane lands or car comes to a stop.
+If your travel plans involve sharing your vacation with other friends, or their entire family, a little advanced planning will help to ensure that your friendship remains intact, long after your plane lands or car comes to a stop.
 Here are 12 tips that will get you and your spouse off to a good start.

 Discuss how everything will be divided up before you start spending money on things like airline tickets or a new GPS device.
 In developing your budget, be sure to include all costs for transportation, food, lodging and entertainment.
 If you are traveling by car, decide who will drive, how you will divide the cost of fuel and whose vehicle you will use?

 Once at your destination, will you opt to use the subway while your friends prefer to take a taxi?
 Are you a hot dog and soda type of couple while your friends prefer fine dining and small, exclusive bistros?
 The cost difference is substantial so this is an important topic to address.

 Anticipate airport security